All Episodes

 It matters that he cares and that he's acting.

-Let me give you real quickly a case that's a paradigm for the kinds of problems he's identified, and that hopefully would be fixed.
+Let me give you real quickly a case that's a paradigm for the kinds of problems he's identified and that hopefully would be fixed.

-He has for a hobby, he gets an air gun, walking home with it.
+He has, for a hobby, he gets an air gun.

-Stopped by three cops who end up shooting him and killing him.
+He's stopped by three cops who end up shooting him and killing him.

 As that case develops, we see the cops lying about it.